 She teaches people how to create more beautiful, meaningful lives through making things with their hands—from baked goods to hand-sculpted clay beads to artisan bags made from recycled flour sacks.

-flourFLOWER is a social enterprise dedicated to building bakeries in Rwanda.
+flourFLOWER is a social enterprise dedicated to building bakeries and women's work centers in Rwanda.
 Through the sale of handmade jewelry, soaps, and bags, we create sustainable employment and provide food security for communities in need.